Bio

 Ashish Venkat is an Assistant Professor in the Department of Computer Science at the University of Virginia, where he joined after obtaining a Ph.D. from UC San Diego.
-His research interests are in computer architecture and compilers, especially in instruction set design, processor microarchitecture, binary translation, code generation, and their intersection with computer security and machine learning.
-His work on heterogeneous architectures has been published at top-tier venues such as ISCA, ASPLOS, and HPCA.
-His work has been featured in the IEEE Micro Top Picks Issue of 2019 and was recognized as the runner-up of the HPCA Best Paper Award in 2019.
+His research explores novel and cross-disciplinary hardware and software techniques to design secure systems that offer robust exploit mitigations, while maintaining high levels of performance, energy efficiency, and programmability.
+He is the recipient of NSF’s prestigious CAREER and CRII awards.
+His work has been published at top-tier venues such as ISCA, MICRO, ASPLOS, HPCA, IEEE Security and Privacy, and USENIX Security, and has received funding from NSF, DARPA, SRC, and Intel.
+His work has been recognized as an IEEE Micro Top Pick among all top-tier Computer Architecture Conference papers published in 2019, IEEE Design & Test Top Pick (twice) among all Hardware and Embedded Security papers published in Computer Architecture, Computer Security, and VLSI CAD conferences held in the last six years (in 2020 and 2021), best paper nominee at DATE 2023, and as the runner-up of the HPCA Best Paper Award in 2019.
 His dissertation research has been successfully ported and transferred to the Cloud Platforms division of the IBM Haifa Research Lab.

 Research Interests